St Peter’s is a beautiful church where you can mark life’s great events in the presence of God, your friends and family.

 We will help you to understand what baptism means.
 In it you make a commitment to Christ and to the nurture of your child in the Christian faith.
 As a church we promise to provide for your child to grow as part of the church.

 If all you wish to do is to express your gratitude to God for the gift of a child then an alternative to baptism would be a service of Thanksgiving.

 General information about baptism in the Church of England may be found here.

 If you are planning to get married the best way to do so is in church in the presence of God.
 To say your vows “in the sight of God” concentrates the mind on the seriousness of the commitment and expresses your need for the strength and help of God in your marriage.

 You can be married in our church if you have some kind of connection with St Peter’s.
 For example:

 + You were christened or confirmed in the church

 + Your parents or grandparents come to church, or were married there

-St Peter’s church is a beautiful place to hold your wedding, take a look for yourselves.
+St Peter’s church is a beautiful place to hold your wedding.
 It’s now even easier to organise your wedding service in church.

 We believe in a loving and forgiving God and so divorce is not barrier to being married in Church.
 If either of you have been divorced it’s important to discuss this with the Vicar, as an opportunity to learn from the past and to move on.